2491-NoMythic/docusaurus/blog/2022-12-01-Decemberobotics.md

 Quinn finished the Torbs code.
 He also spent time creating a slideshow to map out the PS4 buttons.

-Evelyn spent her time organizing the cart.
+CornerGremlin spent her time organizing the cart.
 Everything is super neat now.
 We even found the TV remote in the process!

-Royce worked on swerve stuff, and Liam did a little bit of everything.
+Captain 23 worked on swerve stuff, and Liam did a little bit of everything.

-Omariahn learned how to program a controller today.
+Mowi learned how to program a controller today.
 Yay!

 Apologies for the lack of content.
 Closing meeting is soon.
 Overall rating of the day: 7.5/10.